If you were able to take part and give your views – thank you.

 The consultation was open to all victims/survivors of historical abuse in care as defined by the Terms of Reference of the Scottish Child Abuse Inquiry.
 This may include, for example, people who consider themselves as pre-1964 victims/survivors, child migrants, those who have previously been through criminal and civil court proceedings, and any individuals who have not been through any kind of formal process.
 CELCIS would like to hear from all victims/survivors who experienced any form of abuse in care in Scotland.

 We wanted victim/survivor organisations, as well as individuals, to provide their views.

 The broader consultation will also gather information from other relevant people, but this questionnaire has been developed with victims/survivors, for victims/survivors.

-You did not need to give your personal details to complete this questionnaire.
-When you reached the end of the questionnaire, you could choose if you wanted to include your name and contact details.
+You did not need to give your personal details to complete the questionnaire.
+When you reached the end of the questionnaire, you had the option to include your name and contact details.

 You may have needed support to help you complete the questionnaire and you may have used an existing support (friend/carer or someone else), or contacted the CELCIS team.